 Jamie L. Ostroha (Fall 2003, NAE/CEE) is a PhD candidate in material engineering at Drexel University where she also earned her MS in the same field of study.
 Upon completion of her PhD program, she plans to enter academia.
 It is within this environment that she believe she will be best able to tackle one of her most prominent career goals: to address national and international issues involving science and technology education and promote education in science and technology among children and young adults.
 Through the Mirzayan Fellowship, she had hoped to learn how to affect change in policy to bring science and technology education to those without, to improve the learning of science in general, and to improve education for future teachers of science and technology.
 She wants to learn how to effectively integrate policy with her future career in academia and help affect change in policy to better the lives of local, national, and international communities.
 Jamie is already invested in the area of science and technology education through educational outreach programs at the University where she is able to influence the education of high school students as young as the freshman level; and through the teacher-training program, reach children in middle schools.
 Contact via email.

-Rebecca J. Romsdahl (Fall 2003, DBASSE/HDGC) holds a PhD in environmental science and public policy from George Mason University; her MS from Michigan State University and BA from Gustavus Adolphus College.
+Rebecca J. Romsdahl (Fall 2003, DBASSE/HDGC) holds a Ph.D. in environmental science and public policy from George Mason University; her M.S. from Michigan State University and B.A. from Gustavus Adolphus College.
 Rebecca has worked in environmental advocacy, taught hands-on ecology, and worked seasonally with the National Park Service, and the National Forest Service.
-She was also a fellow in the AAAS Science & Technology Policy program (2005-2006); she worked with the EPA Global Change Research Program and the US Climate Change Science Program.
-Rebecca is currently an assistant professor in earth system science & policy at the University of North Dakota where she teaches courses on environmental policy.
+She was also a fellow in the AAAS Science & Technology Policy program (2005-2006); she worked with the EPA Global Change Research Program and the U.S. Climate Change Science Program.
+Rebecca is currently an associate professor in the department of earth system science & policy at the University of North Dakota where she teaches courses on environmental policy and science communication.
 Her research interests include the human dimensions of global environmental change, protected lands management, and examining the roles of science, communication, and public participation in environmental policy-making.
-In her down time, Rebecca enjoys communing with the natural world through hiking, gardening, and visiting her family farm in Minnesota.
 Contact via email.
-(Updated 10/2011)
+(Updated 2/2016)

 Andrei A. Sirchenko (Fall 2003, DBASSE/CNSTAT) is a PhD candidate in economics at the European University Institute at Florence, Italy.
 He earned an MA in economics at the University of Iowa.
 He also earned an MS in biophysics and a BS in applied physics and mathematics from Moscow Institute of Physics and Technology.
 He has a beautiful wife (born in Siberia) and two wonderful daughters (born in the middle of Iowa and Tuscany).
 Upon completion of his PhD, Andrei hopes to continue his quest for a harmonious lifestyle.
 Contact through his personal web page or via email.
 (Updated 10/2011)